dojo/framework/docs/en/resources/supplemental.md

 });
 ```

 The `query` object can be passed to specify a filter for a property of the data.
-If a `transform` was passed with the `template` then this query object will be mapped back to the original resources key when passed to the resource template's `read` function.
+If a `transform` was passed with the `template` then this query object will be mapped back to the original resource's key when passed to the resource template's `read` function.

 > MyResourceAwareWidget.tsx